Welcome to Living Prairie Museum

 Fax: 311

-Living Prairie Museum can be reached by car, by active transportation on the Yellow Ribbon Greenway, and on the the #D15 and 220 bus routes.
+Living Prairie Museum can be reached by car, by active transportation on the Yellow Ribbon Greenway, and on the #D15 and 220 bus routes.

 Contact us for accessibility information for building, trails, and programs.